 Category #6: Quirky and humorous conversation starters for coworkers

-Once you get comfortable with the people you work with, you can even reach for the weird team conversation starters.
+Once you get comfortable with the people you work with, you’ll be able to have more fringe conversations with the help of the following workplace conversation starters.

 If you want to have casual conversations on your company’s internal messaging software, make sure you keep them in dedicated channels.
 Learn more about that particular feature here: